What Is Mobile App Development?

 What Is Web App Development?

-A web app is an application that runs inside a web browser.
-It can range from basic responsive websites to advanced Single Page Applications (SPAs) and Progressive Web Apps (PWAs).
+A web app is an application that runs inside a browser.
+It can be anything from a responsive site to advanced SPAs or PWAs.

 What Is a Progressive Web App (PWA)?